2/20/2025

 Joe Gilliam

-Hi, Cameron.
-I think over the medium to long term, absolutely, especially with the numbers that you just put out there, but maybe to supplement that, what you just said a bit.
-I think the overall glaucoma procedures market, which includes mixed as we define it, maybe some of the more tissue destructive procedures, is probably more like two to 250,000 procedures a year that are being done.
-That's largely today, as you know, done in combination with cataract, and that's where you reference the five to 700,000 eyes market.
-When we talk about IDOS, or quite frankly, ICED and Infinite, or interventional glaucoma overall, you are going after a much, much larger market.
-So when we think about that, north of 20 million eyes at any given time that have either ocular hypertension or glaucoma in the U.S., somewhere in the neighborhood of 13 to 14 million of those are diagnosed at any given time, and around 10 million are actively treated.
-So IDOS and ICED and Infinite, as well as a handful of other products with much broader labels, are all going after a much larger market in that 10 million eye market versus the five to 700,000 that we've been constrained with in combination with cataract surgery historically.
+I think over the medium to long term, absolutely, especially with the numbers that you just put out there.
+And maybe to supplement that, what you just said a bit, I think the overall, I'll call it glaucoma procedures market, which includes MIGS as we define it, maybe some of the more tissue-destructive procedures, is probably more like 2,000 to 250,000 procedures a year that are being done.
+That's largely today, as you know, done in combination with cataract, and that's where you referenced the 5,000 to 700,000 eye market.
+When we talk about iDose or, quite frankly, Isodine Infinite or interventional glaucoma overall, you are going after a much, much larger market.
+So, when we think about that, there are north of 20 million eyes at any given time that have either ocular hypertension or glaucoma in the U.S. Somewhere in the neighborhood of 13 to 14 million of those are diagnosed at any given time, and around 10 million are actively treated.
+So, iDose and Isodine Infinite, as well as a handful of other products with much broader labels, are all going after a much larger market in that 10 million eye market versus the five to 700,000 that we've been constrained with in combination with cataract surgery historically.

 speaker